2024 Iranian missile strikes in Iraq and Syria: Iraqi Kurdistan

-The attack in Erbil targeted the residence of Peshraw Dizayee, the CEO of Empire World, a real estate development company, killing him along with his daughter, their housekeeper, and businessman Karam Mikhail.
+The attack in Erbil targeted the residence of Peshraw Dizayee – a Peshmerga veteran of the 2003 US special operations in northern Iraq and former intelligence contractor to the Coalition Provisional Authority, a senior member of the Kurdistan Democratic Party with close ties to the Barzani family and the founder and owner of Falcon Group, a conglomerate active in real estate development through its Empire World project modelled on Dubai, in providing security to Western representatives and international oil companies, and in the Iraq–Europe Development Road project – killing him along with his daughter, their housekeeper, and businessman Karam Mikhail.
+Dizayee was alleged by Iran to have run the Mossad base in Erbil, helped export oil from the Kurdistan Region to Israel, and led a private army comprising former US soldiers.
 Erbil International Airport was temporarily closed.
 The Islamic Revolutionary Guard Corps (IRGC) quickly took responsibility.
 In addition, coalition forces shot down three drones near the airport.
-Tasnim News Agency revealed that four ballistic missiles launched from Kermanshah province and seven others fired from West Azarbaijan province were used during the attack, during which Fateh-110 short-range ballistic missiles were reportedly used.
+Tasnim News Agency revealed that four ballistic missiles launched from Kermanshah province and seven others fired from West Azarbaijan province were used during the attack.
+Radio Free Europe reported that Kheibar Shekan missiles were used in the strike, while Iran Watch and NDTV said that Fateh-110 short-range ballistic missiles were likely used.

 Syria

 The IRGC claimed it also struck Islamic State forces in northwestern Syria with four missiles, specifically targeting the perpetrators of the 2024 Kerman bombings on 3 January.
 Tasnim News Agency reported that the IRGC Aerospace Force launched four Kheibar Shekan medium-range ballistic missiles from Darkhoveyn District in Khuzestan province at midnight, traveling a distance of 1200 km to hit targets near Taltita in Idlib Governorate.

 According to the Syrian Observatory for Human Rights, Iran was unlikely to have conducted its attack in Syria using medium-range ballistic missiles given on the limited scale of damage.
 Instead, the observatory stated that the attack was likely carried out by Iranian-backed groups situated in Aleppo Governorate in Syria, approximately 30 km from the impact zone.